 Salesforce SOQL from SQL Server

-The Salesforce ODBC Driver extends the number of applications that you can use Salesforce SOQL from.
+The Salesforce ODBC driver extends the number of applications that you can use Salesforce SOQL from.
 In this blog, we describe how to run SOQL statements from SQL Server.

 To get started:

-Before you can use the Salesforce.com ODBC Driver to connect your application to Salesforce.com, you need to configure an ODBC data source.
-An ODBC data source stores the connection details for the target database (e.g. Salesforce.com) and the ODBC driver that is required to connect to it (e.g. the Salesforce.com ODBC driver).
+Before you can use the Salesforce ODBC driver to connect your application to Salesforce, you need to configure an ODBC data source.
+An ODBC data source stores the connection details for the target database (in this case, Salesforce) and the ODBC driver that is required to connect to it (in this case, the Salesforce ODBC driver).

 %windir%\syswow64\odbcad32.exe

-2. In the Create New Data Source dialog box, choose Easysoft Salesforce SOQL ODBC Driver, and then choose Finish.
+2. In the Create New Data Source dialog box, choose Easysoft Salesforce SOQL ODBC driver, and then choose Finish.

-3. Complete the Easysoft Salesforce SOQL ODBC Driver DSN Setup dialog box:
+3. Complete the DSN Setup dialog box:

 Setting Value

-DSN Salesforce.com
+DSN Salesforce

-User Name The name of your Salesforce.com user.
+User Name The name of your Salesforce user.
 For example, myuser@mydomain.com.

-Password The password for your Salesforce.com user.
+Password The password for your Salesforce user.

-Token The security token for your Salesforce.com user, if required.
+Token The security token for your Salesforce user, if required.

 To find out whether you need to supply a security token, choose the Test button.
 If the connection attempt fails with an error which contains LOGIN_MUST_USE_SECURITY_TOKEN, you need to supply one.

-Salesforce.com emails the security token to the email address associated with your Salesforce.com user account.
+Salesforce emails the security token to the email address associated with your Salesforce user account.
 If you have not received a security token, you can regenerate it.
-Salesforce.com will then email the new security token to you.
-To regenerate your security token, log in to Salesforce.com and then choose Setup from the user menu.
+Salesforce will then email the new security token to you.
+To regenerate your security token, log in to Salesforce and then choose Setup from the user menu.
 Search for "security token" in the Quick Find box.
-Click Reset Security Token in the Reset Security Token page.
+Choose Reset Security Token in the Reset Security Token page.
 When you receive the token in your email client, copy it and then paste it into the Token field.

-4. Use the Test button to verify that you can successfully connect to Salesforce.com.
+4. Use the Test button to verify that you can successfully connect to Salesforce.

 Using Salesforce SOQL from SQL Server